-Coastal Maine Botanical Gardens is proud to offer a new education initiative: Advanced Studies in Professional Horticulture.
-This program, unlike any we have offered before, will have changing topics relevant to landscape professionals and students.
+Our Advanced Studies in Professional Horticulture program has have changing topics relevant to landscape professionals and students.
 Participants can take either one-day seminars in our Green Spotlight Series or to enroll in our in-depth certificate program, which can be completed over two years.
-Learn more about our new certificate program below, or follow this link to view all classes in our Advanced Studies program and find our seminar offerings within.
+Learn more about the program below, or view all classes in our Advanced Studies program at the class listing at the bottom of the page.

 Offered in two sections, students can choose to take both sections in one year or take one section per year (either section may be taken first).
 Each section consists of four weekly classes.
 Upon completing the entire course, students receive a certificate from CMBG.
 Each course counts toward recertification credits with the allied agencies listed below.